 An MDU challenge requires challenges by at least three units or 10 percent of the unit count listed in the Fabric within the same broadband serviceable location, whichever is larger.

-Each type of challenge and each technology and provider will be considered separately, i.e., an availability challenge (A) does not count towards reaching the area threshold for a speed (S) challenge.
-If a provider offers multiple technologies, such as DSL and fiber, each will be treated separately because they are likely to have different availability and performance.
+Each type of challenge and provider will be considered separately, i.e., an availability challenge (A) does not count towards reaching the area threshold for a speed (S) challenge.
+Speed (S)